 Li Wenliang, a doctor working in Wuhan, was one of the first to warn about the coronavirus outbreak on Dec.
 30. Silenced by the police, he later became infected with the virus and died, according to The New York Times.

-Recently, two newborn babies were infected in China, reports CNN.
+In early February, two newborn babies were infected in China, reports CNN.
 It may be a case where the mothers infected the child in utero or they were exposed through handling by an infected health care work or handling or breastfeeding by the mother.